 Deductions from salaries and wages: Student loan repayment deductions

-If your employee has a student loan they should be using a tax code that includes the "SL" repayment code.
+If your employee has a student loan they should be using a tax code that has "SL" as the last two letters of the code.

 If the tax code is for their primary (main) job, you'll need to make student loan deductions at the standard deduction rate of 12% for each dollar of their gross income over the pay period repayment threshold.

 If the tax code is for secondary earnings, then you'll need to make deductions from all of their secondary income at the rate of 12%.

 You may also be asked to make extra deductions, either by your employee or by us.

 Getting it right

 Deduct student loan repayments from your employees' pay after deducting PAYE and child support.